-- Connect your smartphone to your PC and grant access to your PC when prompted.
-You should see that the USB Debugging mode is enabled in the Notification shade.
+- Connect your smartphone to your PC via a USB and grant ADB access to your PC when the prompt appears.
+You should see the USB Debugging mode permanent notification in the Notification shade.

 - Copy the line below, paste it in the PowerShell window, and press Enter: adb shell cmd overlay enable com.android.internal.systemui.navbar.gestural

-- Have in mind that this procedure needs to be applied after every reboot.
+- Have in mind that you’ll need to follow through with this procedure after every reboot.

 Solution 4 – Update your device

-The “get the unfinished product, polish it later” approach is definitely something welcome for Beta testers, not end-users who want the stable OS on their daily drivers.
+The “get the unfinished product, polish it later” approach is definitely something Beta testers should expect, not end-users who want the stable OS on their daily drivers.
 Therefore, we suggest reporting the bug and keeping your device up to date.

 On the other hand, make sure that your custom launcher is also up-to-date.
-Open Play Store > hamburger menu > My apps & games and ensure that the custom launcher is up to date.
+Open Play Store > hamburger menu > My apps & games and ensure that the custom launcher (like Nova or Lawnchair) is up to date.